 Log out or restart your Mac to allow this change to take effect.
 If this doesn’t work, try the next option.

-Option #11: Disallow Misson Control to Rearrange Spaces
+Fix 11: Disallow Misson Control to Rearrange Spaces

 Mission Control is what we use to manage our multiple desktops.
 When Misson Control is automatically rearranging Spaces, this means that the images and windows will consistently be reloading.
 This can cause a higher CPU for WindowServer.
 Turn this setting off to improve CPU.

 In System Settings, choose Desktop & Dock on the left.
-Turn off Automatically rearrange Spaces based on most recent use
+Turn off Automatically rearrange Spaces based on most recent use.

-We learned that WindowServer is the process that is responsible for creating and drawing the graphics on each window and your screen.
+Now you’ve learned that WindowServer is the process that is responsible for creating and drawing the graphics on each window and your screen.
 Like any process, it can malfunction and cause runaway CPU usage on your Mac, making your computer feel sluggish.

 Start with simple fixes like closing unnecessary apps and windows, or restarting your computer.
 If that doesn’t work, you can try tweaking your graphics settings, whether by reducing transparency, turning off Night Shift, Disabling Pro Motion, or modifying the Mission Control settings.